• Skip to primary navigation

 • Corporate or complex bookings

-Having a lawyer review the agreement may provide additional peace of mind.
+Having a lawyer review the agreement may provide additional peace of mind, especially if it includes bespoke clauses, unusual cancellation terms, or multi-jurisdictional considerations.

 Pre-Signature Checklist